Table Of Contents

 Why must you use stateless code for AWS Lambda?

-AWS Lambda only allows you to generate as many function copies as the rate at which events are coming in.
+AWS Lambda only allows you to generate as many function copies as the rate at which events come in.
 That improves scalability and performance while keeping costs reasonably low.

 However, Lambda will let you access stateful data when you call other internet-available services such as Amazon DynamoDB and Amazon S3.